DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/shape-report-data/group-and-sort-data/group-data-by-a-custom-field.md

 	![](../../../../images/eurd-web-group-data-calculated-field-expression.png)

 	Click **OK** to close the editor and save the changes.
-4. Insert the [Group Header](../../introduction-to-banded-reports.md) band,      select the **Group Fields** section in the **Actions** category and add a      new group field to group the report's data by the calculated field.
+4. Insert the [Group Header](../../introduction-to-banded-reports.md) band,  select the **Group Fields** section in the **Group Header Tasks** category and add a new group field to group the report's data by the calculated field.

 	![](../../../../images/eurd-web-group-by-calculated-field.png)